vtexdocs/dev-portal-content/docs/guides/Checkout/features/configure-the-global-checkout.md

 1. [Create a new carrier](https://help.vtex.com/en/tutorial/registering-a-carrier/).
 2. For the new carrier, create a shipping worksheet with the column “Country”.

-[block:callout]
-{
-  "type": "info",
-  "body": "The value of the column “Country” must be the 3-digit ISO code of the countries (e.g., for England, you will use the “GBR” value).
-To check the codes, we recommend the website `https://countrycode.org/`."
+>ℹ️ The value of the column “Country” must be the 3-digit ISO code of the countries (e.g., for England, you will use the “GBR” value).
+To check the codes, we recommend the website `https://countrycode.org/`.
-}
-[/block]

 After defining the delivery settings for the countries intended, a new field will be shown on your checkout's delivery form, allowing the user to choose the desired international delivery option.

 ### Invoices